realtime-neil/xilinx-getting-started/README.md

 Like the previous step, it builds a bunch of new files that the Xilinx documentation only vaguely references.
-Building `dtc` apparently creates a bunch of tools we're going to need later --- the Xilinx tutorial wants you bring the `dtc` diretory into your `PATH` like so:
+Building `dtc` apparently creates a bunch of tools in there we're going to need later --- the Xilinx tutorial wants you bring the `dtc` directory into your `PATH` like so:

     $ export PATH="${PWD}/dtc:${PATH}"